Sonar: Active sonar

 To measure the distance to an object, the time from transmission of a pulse to reception is measured and converted into a range using the known speed of sound.
 To measure the bearing, several hydrophones are used, and the set measures the relative arrival time to each, or with an array of hydrophones, by measuring the relative amplitude in beams formed through a process called beamforming.
 Use of an array reduces the spatial response so that to provide wide cover multibeam systems are used.

-The target signal (if present) together with noise is then passed through various forms of signal processing, which for simple sonars may be just energy measurement.
-It is then presented to some form of decision device that calls the output either the required signal or noise.
-This decision device may be an operator with headphones or a display, or in more sophisticated sonars this function may be carried out by software.
+The target signal, if present, together with noise is then passed through forms of signal processing, which for simple sonars may be just energy measurement.
+It is then presented to some form of decision device, that calls the output either the required signal or noise.
+This decision device may be an operator with headphones or a display.
+In more sophisticated sonars this function may be carried out by software.
 Further processes may be carried out to classify the target and localise it, as well as measuring its velocity.

-The pulse may be at constant frequency or a chirp of changing frequency (to allow pulse compression on reception).
+The pulse may be at constant frequency or a chirp of changing frequency, to allow pulse compression on reception.
 Simple sonars generally use the former with a filter wide enough to cover possible Doppler changes due to target movement, while more complex ones generally include the latter technique.
 Since digital processing became available pulse compression has usually been implemented using digital correlation techniques.
-Military sonars often have multiple beams to provide all-round cover while simple ones only cover a narrow arc, although the beam may be rotated, relatively slowly, by mechanical scanning.
+Military sonars often have multiple beams to provide all-round cover, while simple ones only cover a narrow arc, although the beam may be rotated, relatively slowly, by mechanical scanning.

 Particularly when single frequency transmissions are used, the Doppler effect can be used to measure the radial speed of a target.
 The difference in frequency between the transmitted and received signal is measured and converted into a velocity.
 Since Doppler shifts can be introduced by either receiver or target motion, allowance has to be made for the radial speed of the searching platform.